 Day 2 in Berlin Itinerary

 Start off your second day by visiting the Reichstag dome for spectacular views of the city and stunning architecture.
 Admission is free, but you should make sure to book in advance as this is a really popular thing to do.

 Apart from the stunning dome and views, the Reichstag has a fascinating history as the home of the German parliament which is well worth taking an interest in.

 In keeping with the historical theme, you should make sure to visit the beautiful and solemn Holocaust memorial, which is beautiful and a perfect opportunity to pay your respects and acknowledge some history.

 Appreciating the complex history of the city helps you to appreciate the city itself and shouldn’t be neglected.

-After finding somewhere to enjoy lunch, I recommend spending your second afternoon visiting the trendy, lively neighbourhood of Kreuzberg to get a feel for the authentic local berlin and enjoy the many independent shops and cafes this up and coming neighbourhood has to offer – and get some unique souvenirs!
+After finding somewhere to enjoy lunch, I recommend spending your second afternoon visiting the trendy, lively neighborhood of Kreuzberg to get a feel for the authentic local berlin and enjoy the many independent shops and cafes this up-and-coming neighborhood has to offer – and get some unique souvenirs!

 How to Get Around in Berlin

 It’s easy to get around Berlin on the U- and S-Bahn, which make up one of the largest city transportation systems in Europe, and in addition, there is a great and easily navigable system of buses 24 hours a day.
 Tickets are affordable, especially if you buy a day ticket which gets you unlimited public transport for 24 hours.